Faruhcon/BallBlog/source/content/about-me.md

 - Led and architected the Virtual STEM Buddy experience from conception to implementation which resulted in a 5 year exhibit at the Children's Museum of Atlanta.

+- Development team lead on the afterschool Virtual Fitness Buddy project that launched to 155 children across 7 sites and ran 6 months.
+- Prototyped a mixed reality keyboard over 2 months for Virtual Fitness Buddy that succeeded with adults but was unintuitive for children.
+- Designed a 3d trophy model set that rewarded child fitness goals in the Virtual Fitness Buddy system.

 ## Other bullet points

 <!--- Ideas to massage --->